edamametechnologies/edamame_posture_cli/README.md

   Environment=EDAMAME_BUSINESS_RULES_CMD="/path/to/your/script.sh"
   ```

 - **Windows**: Set in user environment variables through System Properties > Environment Variables > User variables.
-Note that the script is exepcted to be a Powershell script.
+Note that the script is expected to be a Powershell script.

 - **macOS**: Add to `~/.zshenv` or `~/.bash_profile`:
   ```